MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/automation-rules.md

 ### Stream to Event Hubs action fails
 **Possible causes**

-Commonly, the failure is caused by a broken connection between the [!INCLUDE[pn_azure_event_hubs](../includes/pn-azure-event-hubs.md)] and [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)].
+Commonly, the failure is caused by a broken connection between the [!INCLUDE[pn_azure_event_hubs](../includes/pn-azure-event-hubs.md)] and [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)].
 An event hub might have been renamed, or its keys have changed and thus the connection string for that event hub is no longer valid.

 **Address the issue**